Calculate resistance using resistor color codes

 Resistance: 1000 Ω

-A resistor calculator helps you determine the resistance value of a resistor using its color bands.
-Resistors are essential components in electrical and electronic circuits, used to control current and voltage levels.
+A resistor calculator helps you determine the resistance value of a resistor using its color code bands.
+Resistors are essential components in electrical and electronic circuits, used to control current, divide voltage, and protect components.